AMS 2750 Rev F changes… What’s new?

 AMS 2750 is a specification prepared by AMS committee B and AMEC and issued by SAE International.

-First published in April of 1980, AMS (which stands for Aerospace Material Specification) 2750 covers the pyrometry requirements for thermal processing equipment used in the tight tolerances of the Aerospace industry and its supply chain.
+First published in April of 1980, AMS (Aerospace Material Specification) 2750 covers the pyrometry requirements for thermal processing equipment.
+Additionally, this is used in the tight tolerances of the Aerospace industry and its supply chain.

-The specification last underwent a major revision in July of 2012 with the release of revision E. In late June of 2020, the long-awaited complete rewrite of revision F was released during a worldwide pandemic, giving little time for those involved within the Pyrometry and Quality world to prepare and adjust to the significantly tighter sensor tolerances that the latest revision introduces as well as other substantial changes.
+The specification last underwent a major revision in July of 2012 with the release of revision E. In late June of 2020, during a worldwide pandemic, there was a release of a complete rewrite of revision F. This gave little time for those involved within the Pyrometry and Quality world to prepare and adjust.
+This being the significantly tighter sensor tolerances that the latest revision introduces as well as other substantial changes.

-Starting in September, with dates to be announced very soon, CCPI Europe will be bringing you a FREE virtual training course from our very own Technical Team and members of AMEC (AMS Aerospace Metals Engineering Committee), Trevor Ford and Phillip Williams.
+Starting in September, CCPI Europe will be bringing you a FREE virtual training course.
+Delivered by our own Technical Team and members of AMEC (AMS Aerospace Metals Engineering Committee), Trevor Ford and Phillip Williams.

-With the major changes within the new revision from restrictions to expendable base metal thermocouple usage, to instrumentation time synchronization being just part of the presentation, knowledge and training is the key and CCPI Europe is here to help our customers.
+With the major changes within the new revision from restrictions to expendable base metal thermocouple usage, to instrumentation time synchronization.
+Knowledge and training are the key and CCPI Europe is here to help our customers.

 To register your interest, get in touch now. email@example.com